Do property managers need insurance?

 Also known as excess liability insurance, umbrella policies are a little something extra–in the very best way.

 All insurance policies have limits of liability, which is the cap in which an insurance carrier will pay for a claim.
-Once the limits have been met, the carrier is no longer responsible for paying for the loss — the remaining balance has your name on it.
+Once the limits have been met, the carrier is no longer responsible for paying for the loss.
+The remaining balance has your name on it.

 The great thing about umbrella policies is that it adds extra protection to an existing policy.
 So if you have a commercial auto policy with limits of $500,000, but have a claim of $625,000, your umbrella policy will pay for the additional $125,000.

-Liability Insurance Cost
+Property Manager Liability Cost

 Many small property managers are able to secure a liability policy at an affordable rate, at around $395 per year.
 That’s less than $35/month.
 This number can vary a bit based on your location, payroll, size, and experience.
 The more properties you manage, the bigger your insurance premium.